Who doesn’t love mimosas with a water view? Here’s where to get outside for brunch this weekend.

 All-Purpose Capitol Riverfront

 Make it a pizza brunch on the water at chef Mike Friedman’s Navy Yard Italian-American spot, which pours Aperol spritzes as pretty as the views.
 In addition to deck-oven pies, there are plenty of fun brunch specials like tiramisu cinnamon rolls, smoked-salmon crostini, and a fried Jersey “egg bomb” with Italian sausage.

 801 Wharf St., SW

-In addition to weekday breakfast, chef Kevin Tien’s modern French-Vietnamese restaurant at the Wharf offers a new weekend brunch.
-Look for creative dishes that speak to Tien’s Vietnamese-American heritage like a “sloppy” Viet banh mi, Saigon cinnamon rolls, and a crispy spiced chicken sandwich.
-To drink: whimsical cocktails like a pho-inspired bloody Mary.
+Chef Kevin Tien’s modern French-Vietnamese restaurant at the Wharf offers weekend brunch with lots of fun twists.
+Look for creative dishes that speak to Tien’s Vietnamese-American heritage like a breakfast banh mi, Saigon cinnamon rolls, and a pho-spiced crispy chicken sandwich.
+To drink: whimsical cocktails like a tequila-spiked Vietnamese coffee.

 98 District Sq., SW

 Multi-level patios with waterfront views greet diners at this stylish mod-Mex destination at the Wharf.
 But the restaurant is more than just a pretty place to drink (although mango margaritas are definitely a draw).
 In addition to the regular menu of mole enchiladas and fish tacos, look for morning specials like huevos rancheros and egg-stuffed burritos.

 1130 Maine Ave., SW

 Hit Todd Thrasher’s three-story tiki bar at the Wharf for summer vibes all year round and water views—especially good from the rooftop.
 The brunch menu has group-friendly options like bottomless passionfruit mimosas ($2o), snack-laded pupu platters, and island eats like poke or Korean-barbecue-style steak and eggs.